google/koladata/docs/overview.md

 ### Representing Updates as Bags

-Instead of creating a modified object/dict/list directly, we can create an **update** representing modifications in a **bag**.
-Updates can be propagated in O(1) time by explicitly joining data.
-This merges attributes and values for entities, dicts and objects with matching ItemIds.
+Instead of creating a modified object/dict/list directly, we typically create a **bag** that contains the data **updates**.
+Updates are applied in O(1) time by the fallback mechanism described above.
 Updates overwrite existing attributes or add new ones.
-Applying updates is an O(1) operation.

 ```py
 a = kd.obj(x=2, y=kd.obj(z=3))